Dedrknex8/DSA_NOTES/JAVA_DSA/Projects/Todo app with calendar sync/NodejsAuthenticaion/Authentication/Authentication.md

 > For that use [jsonwebtoken](https://npmjs.com/package/jsonwebtoken)
 > Login part done !

+`Summary` :
+	what have i learned so far, I have create a simple login and register part where i used the register part to create a user with role that role with either be a admin or user they two endpoint `home` & `admin` .
+The home page can be accessed by the admin and user[`note u have to login first`] but the admin page can only be accessed by admin role user.
+	How implemented this used middleware,bcryptjs -> to hash the pasword , jsonwebtoken -> to create a token that can be used to authorized a user to the site so that they can access the page as required.
+Refenrence to the [page](https://github.com/Dedrknex8/Authenticaion-js)
+	At the learning and practicising makes u perfect !
+Don't fear face the challenge
 ### What after login

 > Two options either the user is admin or a normal user if normal user then add some restrictions to it